 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
-If you buy something through them, I will receive a small commission at no additional cost to you.
+If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-How to get to Kobe Japan
+How to travel to Kobe from Osaka

 Then at the end of the day, return to Osaka from Kobe Station on Japan Railway.
 Check the exact train schedules and fares on Hyperdia for all three railways.

-- Japan Railway: from Osaka Station to JR Sannomiya Station
+- Osaka Station to JR Sannomiya Station (20 minutes, ¥410 (covered by JR Pass)

-- Hanshin Railway: from Osaka-Umeda Station (Hanshin) Station to Kobe-Sannomiya (Hanshin) Station
+- Osaka-Umeda Station (Hanshin) Station to Kobe-Sannomiya (Hanshin) Station (31 minutes ¥320)

-- Hankyu Railway: from Osaka-Umeda (Hankyu) Station to Kobe-Sannomiya (Hankyu) Station
+- Osaka-Umeda (Hankyu) Station to Kobe-Sannomiya (Hankyu) Station (27 minutes, ¥320)

 How to travel back to Osaka from Kobe

-- Japan Railway: from Kobe (Hyogo) Station to Osaka Station
+- Kobe Station to Osaka Station (25 minutes,¥410 (covered by JR Pass)